 Jesus asks us to show love by forgiving and being merciful to others.
-In this way, we will be like our Heavenly Father, because He also rewards us with His mercy.
+This way, we will be like our Heavenly Father because He rewards us with His mercy.

 Lent Daily Devotional